 (affiliate links added for convenience)

 If you have old hardened clay.. you can soften it again quickly and easily using this How to Soften Air Drying Clay method – remember you will need 2-3 days for this method, so check on your clay before you plan to use it!
+Make sure you always store your clay in a plastic bag!

 As mentioned Pinch Pots really ARE super easy to make and the kids had great fun doing them.
 What I love about these pinch pots, is that they are a relatively quick project to make too – perfect for my now 9yrs old Red Ted, who still loves to craft, but not for very long periods….
 These apple pinch pots are perfect for keeping him interested.

-Step 1 of How to make Pinch Pots – form a ball
+Step 1 of How to make Pinch Pots – form a ball of clay

 If you have previously softened your clay.. be sure to let it dry out a little first too.
 You don’t want it to be too “wet”.
-Maybe take some protions out and leave out to dry a little for 30-40min.
-Once your clay is ready to be used, brgin by forming a nice smooth ball.
-We like ours to fit nicely into the palm of our hands.
-But it is totally a matter of preference.

 Step 2 of Apple Pinch Pot DIY – use thumbs to shape bowl